Perspective | The Taylor Heinicke experience is nerve-racking, but it’s giving Washington a chance

 “With him, in his moment, he gives you a chance,” Rivera said.
 “That’s all you can ask.”

-He’s ideal for a team not quite talented enough to love, but with ample toughness and character to appreciate.
+He’s ideal for a team not quite talented enough to love but with ample toughness and character to appreciate.

 With five games remaining, Washington is playing for its second straight come-from-behind playoff berth.
 And Heinicke is playing to start in the postseason once again.
 He’ll have to play smarter to carry his team there, but when things go awry, you know he won’t flinch.
 In a playoff race full of teams that can’t separate from the pack, there’s something to be said for one that has a quarterback who won’t budge, even when he’s the one making everyone antsy.